H00fie/H00fie/README.md

 ### Hi there, I am Hoofie 👋

-During working hours I am a SAP/ABAP Developer and, since I love programming, in my spare time I also enjoy different branches of it such as Java or game development with Unity.
+I am a SAP/ABAP Developer by trade and, since I love programming, in my spare time I also enjoy different branches of it such as game development with Unity.

 ---
 ### 🔧 Technologies & Tools